House Mates: Production

 Darshan who was last seen in Thunivu (2023) and Mukundan Unni Associates (2022) fame Aarsha Chandini Baiju were announced to star in their next comedy fantasy film directed by T. Raja Vel.
 Debutant director T. Raja Vel had earlier worked as a co-writer in R. Ajay Gnanamuthu's Demonte Colony 2 (2024) and the film stars Kaali Venkat and Vinodhini in important roles.
 Apart from the lead cast the film also features Dheena, Abdool Lee, and Master Henrik in significant roles.

 The technical team consists of MS Sathish as the cinematographer, Nishar Sharef as the editor, and Dinesh as the stunt choreographer.
 The film is produced by S. Vijayaprakash under Playsmith Studios banner and director S. P. Shakthivel has contributed as the creative producer under his South Studios banner.
-The film is presented by Sivakarthikeyan's SK Productions banner, marking his second collaboration with Darshan as a producer after Kanaa (2018).
+The film is presented by Sivakarthikeyan's Sivakarthikeyan Productions banner, marking his second collaboration with Darshan as a producer after Kanaa (2018).

 Production began on 4 May 2024 after an inaugural muhurat pooja.